Cellular Topology Optimization on Differentiable Voronoi Diagrams: Implementation

 \paragraph{Workflow} Overall our method has a similar optimization procedure as that of SIMP.
 However, our method uses Voronoi design variables $\bm D_m$ and $\bm x_m$ instead.
 We solve the continuous optimization problem defined by (\ref{eq:topo}) using a gradient-based, iterative optimization scheme.
 Four major steps are computed in each iterative step.
 First, we need to calculate the density $\rho$ based on the positions $\bm x_m$ and the metric tensors $\bm D_m$, as shown in Algorithm \ref{alg:density}.
 Second, we perform the FEM solve using an MGPCG (multi-grid preconditioned conjugate gradient) solver to obtain displacement $\bm u$ of each element and calculate the corresponding compliance $c$.
-Third, we compute the gradients of compliance $c$ and volume $V$ with respect to $\bm D_m$ and $\bm x_m$.
-Last, we update the design variables using the method of moving asymptotes method (MMA) \cite{Svanberg1987TheMO,dumas2018mma}.
-The pseudo-code of our method is given in Algorithm \ref{alg:overall}.
+Third, we compute the gradients of compliance $c$ and volume $V$ with respect to $\bm D_m$ and $\bm x_m$. \gv{For clarification, we give the pseudo-code of calculating $\frac{\partial c}{\partial \bm x}$ using neighbor search in Algorithm \ref{alg:dc_dx}, the other gradients are calculated similarly.} Last, we update the design variables using the method of moving asymptotes method (MMA) \cite{Svanberg1987TheMO,dumas2018mma}.
+The pseudo-code of our overall workflow is given in Algorithm \ref{alg:overall}.